-The Michelin Le Mans Cup is for GT3 and LM P3 cars, LM P3 being the entry-level prototype class introduced by the Automobile Club de l’Ouest in 2015.
-The series is held alongside the European Le Mans Series (May–October) with the Road to Le Mans round on the weekend of the 24 Hours of Le Mans the second round of the 2017 season.
+The Michelin Le Mans Cup comprises two classes: GT3 and LMP3 (a feeder prototype class introduced by the Automobile Club de l’Ouest in 2015).
+Five of the six rounds are run alongside the European Le Mans Series (April-October), with the remaining round, Road to Le Mans, the third fixture of the 2019 season, being a support race of the 24 Hours of Le Mans.

-All Michelin Le Mans Cup competitors are automatically eligible to compete in Road to Le Mans.
-The remaining places are allocated by the ACO selection committee and priority is given to teams competing in the European Le Mans Series, the Asian Le Mans Series, the Asian Le Mans Sprint Cup and IMSA WeatherTech Sportscar Championship.
+All full-season Michelin Le Mans Cup entrants may take part.
+The remaining places are attributed by the ACO selection committee and priority is given to teams competing in the European Le Mans Series, the Asian Le Mans Series, the Asian Le Mans Sprint Cup and IMSA WeatherTech Sportscar Championship.

-This year Road to Le Mans will be split in two with a total of 46 entrants.
-The one-hour practice sessions are scheduled on Wednesday 14 June and the Thursday qualifying sessions that determine the place on the grid will last 20 minutes each.
+This year’s Road to Le Mans will also be a two-stage event.
+Two 1-hour practice sessions are scheduled on Wednesday 12 June and Thursday 13 June, and Thursday’s two qualifying sessions that determine grid positions will last 20 minutes each.

-The first of the 55-minute race will be on Thursday 15 at 17:30, the other on Saturday 17 June at 11:30, just a few hours before the start of the 24 Hours of Le Mans.
+The 55-minute races will take place on Thursday 13 at 17:30, and on Saturday 15 June at 11:30, just a few hours before the start of the 87th annual 24 Hours of Le Mans.

 Crews shall comprise two drivers and each must take the wheel for at least 20 minutes.
 The rules require at least one pit stop of a minimum duration.
 The rest of the time will be spent sampling the delights of one of the most revered circuits on earth.